Delaunay/GKMachineLearning/_sources/src/launching.rst.txt

    If the python script launch the game but actions are not executed, try executing the environment from the editor first.
-   UE4ML has a known issue where it can fail to connect to the RPC server when launching UE4.
+   MLAdapter has a known issue where it can fail to connect to the RPC server when launching UE4.

 .. note::